 The following addresses the most pertinent regulatory requirements pertaining to wholesalers withdrawing taxpaid or tax determined distilled spirits from a distilled spirits plant (DSP) for:

 The regulations pertaining to the exportation of distilled spirits are contained in part 28 of Title 27 of the Code of Federal Regulations (CFR).
-For the complete and regularly updated set of regulations, please visit CFR online.
+For the complete and regularly updated set of regulations, please visit the e-CFR online.